 • Lodging in your own room at Hawaii Island Retreat for 6 days, 5 nights

-• Daily breakfast, lunch & dinner with faculty and staff
+• Daily breakfast, lunch & dinner (except lunch on Thursday in Waimea).

 • Luau on Monday